Database Backup (DBS) provides features such as single-table restoration, geo-redundancy, and long-term archiving for Oracle instances.

-- Encrypted (recommended): DBS uses AES-256, one of the advanced encryption standard ciphers,
+- Encrypted: recommended.
+DBS uses AES-256 to encrypt the stored data.
+AES-256 is one of the advanced encryption standard ciphers.

 The server-side encryption feature is used in OSS.
 When you upload an object to OSS, OSS encrypts and stores the object.
 When you download the encrypted object from OSS, OSS decrypts the object and returns the decrypted object to you.
 For more information, see Server-side encryption.

 - Non-encrypted: The backup data is not encrypted.